WAQI: Jefferson-Pilot ownership

 Storer opted to exit radio entirely in late 1978 and began to find buyers for its radio properties, using the profits to invest further in cable TV systems.
 Storer asked $14 million for its Miami radio operation, but WGBS and WLYF-FM were ultimately sold for $12.5 million to Jefferson-Pilot Communications in February 1979; the FCC approved of the transaction that December.
-The stations moved in 1982 to studios in North Dade, allowing Jefferson-Pilot to sell the Brickell studios to Northern Trust Bank of Florida in what marked a record for a property sale on that major thoroughfare.
-(The building, last used by the Miami Today newspaper, was demolished in 2013.)
+The stations moved in 1982 to studios in North Dade, allowing Jefferson-Pilot to sell the Brickell studios to Northern Trust Bank of Florida in what marked a record for a property sale on that major thoroughfare.(The building, last used by the Miami Today newspaper, was demolished in 2013.)

 Ratings for the adult contemporary format declined during Jefferson-Pilot ownership as music listening continued to shift to FM, and WGBS was the last station to broadcast such a format on the AM dial.
 In February 1983, WGBS switched to a news/talk format, with hosts including David Gold and Mike Siegel.
-However, ratings were low throughout the run as three other stations battled it out with WGBS in that format, and by mid-1984, it was attracting ratings comparable to its prior adult contemporary sound with higher programming costs, though it was making a profit.
+However, ratings were low throughout the run as three other stations battled with WGBS in that format, and by mid-1984, it was attracting ratings comparable to its prior adult contemporary sound with higher programming costs, though it was making a profit.

 WAQI

 Sale to Suárez

 In July 1985, Jefferson-Pilot announced it would purchase one of the direct competitors to WGBS, WNWS (790 AM), with its superior signal in Broward County and stronger ratings.
-The stations worked toward a merger in November, in which four WNWS hosts and two from WGBS headed the new WNWS talk lineup.
+The stations worked toward a merger in November, in which four WNWS hosts and two WGBS hosts headed the new WNWS talk lineup.

 Because at the time no company could own multiple AM stations in the same area, the WGBS facility and license—though not the studios—was sold to the Mambisa Broadcasting Corporation for $3.5 million.
 Mambisa was headed by Amancio Víctor Suárez, a 49-year-old self-made millionaire with no broadcast experience, and named for the mambises, Cuban independence fighters of the 19th century.
 Suárez had arrived in Florida penniless as a 19-year-old, with interests in home construction and the manufacture of watches and telephone answering machines.

-Even before full FCC approval of the underlying transfers, the merger of WGBS into WNWS became effective at noon on October 23, 1985, when the call letters WGBS disappeared from Miami radio after 40 years to make way for WAQI.
+Even before full FCC approval of the underlying transfers, the merger of WGBS into WNWS became effective at noon on October 23, 1985, when WGBS became WAQI.
 Temporary studios on SW 67th Avenue were used to start Radio Mambí while permanent facilities on Coral Way were built.
 Much like its direct format competitors—WQBA (1180 AM), WOCN (1450 AM) "Unión Radio", and WRHC (1550 AM)—Radio Mambí provided primarily news and talk programming alongside soap operas and music.
 Unión Radio was raided heavily by the new WAQI and lost several popular personalities to the startup.